-Since its inception in 2006, CODA’s mission has been to seek out and give artistic access to young Hispanic, African American, and underexposed talents in our community who might not otherwise have the opportunity to develop their creative abilities.
+Since its inception in 2006, CODA’s mission has been to seek out and give artistic access to young, underexposed talents in our community who might not otherwise have the opportunity to develop their creative abilities.

 Partners in Outreach

-CSA provides weekly music instruction at seven locations.
+CSA provides weekly music instruction at nine locations.

 District 33 – West Chicago